wellatleastitried/StreamLine/CONTRIBUTING.md

 *Please keep pull requests focused and do not change lots of different things at the same time.*

-If your feeling extra generous, buy me a [coffee](https://buymeacoffee.com/wellatleastitried)! :relaxed:
+If you're feeling extra generous, buy me a [coffee](https://buymeacoffee.com/wellatleastitried)! :relaxed: